-object_type value Description ALL All metadata objects for requested service(s) RD All applicable ROUTE SLS metadata fragments for the requested service(s), which shall include the USBD and S-TSID, and may include the APD and MPD fragments APD APD for requested service(s) MMT All MMT metadata objects for requested service(s) USBD USBD for requested service(s) STSID S-TSID for requested service(s) MPD DASH MPD for requested service(s) PAT MMT Package Access Table for requested service(s) MPT MMT Package Table for requested service(s) MPIT MMT Media Presentation Information Table for requested service(s) CRIT MMT Clock Relation Information Table for requested service(s) DCIT MMT Device Capabilities Information Table for requested service(s) HELD HTML Entry pages Location Description for requested service(s) DWD Distribution Window Description for requested service(s) AEI MMT Application Event Information for requested service(s) EMSG ROUTE/DASH Application Dynamic Event for requested service(s) EVTI MMT Application Dynamic Event for requested service(s) RSAT Regional Service Availability Table for requested service(s) (A/200 [47]) All other values ATSC Reserved.
+object_type value Description ALL All metadata objects for requested Service(s) RD All applicable ROUTE SLS metadata fragments for the requested Service(s), which shall include the USBD and S-TSID, and may include the APD and MPD fragments APD APD for requested Service(s) MMT All MMT metadata objects for requested Service(s) USBD USBD for requested Service(s) STSID S-TSID for requested Service(s) MPD DASH MPD for requested Service(s) PAT MMT Package Access Table for requested Service(s) MPT MMT Package Table for requested Service(s) MPIT MMT Media Presentation Information Table for requested Service(s) CRIT MMT Clock Relation Information Table for requested Service(s) DCIT MMT Device Capabilities Information Table for requested Service(s) HELD HTML Entry pages Location Description for requested Service(s) DWD Distribution Window Description for requested Service(s) AEI MMT Application Event Information for requested Service(s) EMSG ROUTE/DASH Application Dynamic Event for requested Service(s) EVTI MMT Application Dynamic Event for requested Service(s) RSAT Regional Service Availability Table for requested Service(s) (A/200 [47]) All other values ATSC Reserved.
 See ATSC Code Point Registry [63].

-Some examples of the URL for an HTTP request for signaling metadata objects would be:
+Some examples of relative URLs for an HTTPS request (signaled in the SLTInetURL element for signaling metadata objects would be:

-- <sltInetUrl urlType="1">/0x2107/RD returns the current, normal version of all ROUTE/DASH signaling objects for service with service_id 0x2107 - <sltInetUrl urlType="1">/0x2103/next/MPD returns the next, normal version of the MPD for service with service_id 0x2103 - <sltInetUrl urlType="1">/0x2104/template/HELD returns the current, template version of the AST for service with service_id 0x2104 - <sltInetUrl urlType="1">/0x2110/template/ALL returns the current, template versions of all the metadata objects as denoted in Table 6.17, for the service with service_id 0x2110
+- 2107/RD returns the current, normal version of all ROUTE/DASH signaling objects for the Service with service_id 2107 - 2103/next/MPD returns the next, normal version of the MPD for the Service with service_id 2103 - 2104/template/HELD returns the current, template version of the HELD for the Service with service_id 2104 - 2110/template/ALL returns the current, template versions of all the metadata objects as denoted in Table 6.17, for the Service with service_id 2110

-When an svcIneturl with urlType attribute "1" appears (at the service layer), then the same paths can be appended to the end of it, with the same semantics, except that no service term shall appear, since it is not needed to designate the desired service.
+When an SvcInetUrl with urlType attribute "1" appears (at the service layer), then the same paths can be appended to the end of it, with the same semantics, except that no Service term shall appear, since it is not needed to designate the desired Service.